luyadev/luya/docs/guide1.0/install.md

 ## Problems

-There are few things people stumple upon mostly.
+There are few things people stumble upon mostly.

 ### Language